Fallona Family Interdisciplinary Science Award & Lecture

 Student Presentations

 This opportunity is open to Undergraduate and Graduate students who are currently enrolled in a science program at Western University.
-Interested students are invited to send a 60-second video summarizing their research using lay language to science@uwo.ca by 11:59 p.m. on Sunday, December 17.
-The Dean’s office will reach out to those selected as presenters by December 22.
-You must be available on January 16 from 9:30 a.m. to 12:00 p.m. to participate.
+Interested students are invited to submit a 60-second video summarizing their research using lay language to science@uwo.ca by 11:59 p.m. on Sunday, November 16.
+The Dean’s office will reach out to those selected as presenters by November 24.
+You must be available on December 8 from 9:30 a.m. to 12:00 p.m. to participate.
+Please note, students that have been a top three finalist in previous years are not eligible to apply.

 Student speaking at podium